anbclausen/optifuzz/README.md

 - LaTeX
   - Graph that shows computation time vs. fuzz # (to detect low level CPU optimizations)
   - Write jumps: jle, je, ...
+  - Visualize different fuzz classes with the rainbow technique
 - Misc.
   - Describe all dependencies used for this project
 - Inspection